TonyPhipps/SIEM/Policy/Incident-Response-Policy.md

 ## OODA Loop

-Incident Response Team members will utilize the OODA Loop to maintain calm control under sometimes high-stress situations when responding to incidents:
+Incident Response Team members are encouraged to utilize the OODA Loop to maintain calm control under sometimes high-stress situations when responding to incidents:

 1. Observe
 2. Orient